astropy/halotools/docs/quickstart_and_tutorials/tutorials/catalog_analysis/galcat_analysis/basic_examples/clustering_examples/galaxy_catalog_analysis_tutorial2.rst

 .. _galaxy_catalog_analysis_tutorial2:

-Basic Galaxy Catalog Analysis Example 2: Calculating galaxy clustering in 3d
+Galaxy Catalog Analysis Example: Calculating galaxy clustering in 3d
 ========================================================================================

 In this example, we'll show how to calculate the two-point clustering